Yooooomi/easy-countdown/README.md

 ## Without docker

-> This method builds the project following the env variables you gave, producing a `build` folder that has to be server manually afterwards.
+> This method builds the project following the env variables you gave, producing a `build` folder that has to be served manually afterwards.
 You can use [`serve`](https://www.npmjs.com/package/serve) to achieve it

 Use `yarn` to use the build script from the `package.json`.
 Simply use `yarn build`.
 Use the variables above in the env to personalize your countdown